lindsaykwardell/elm-vue-bridge/docs/learn/why-elm.md

 ## Why Change?

 When thinking about adopting a new language or framework, the first question that often comes to mind is, "but why?"
-I think there are many reasons that web developers try out new frameworks.
+There are many reasons that web developers try out new frameworks.
 We can see those developers who want to be at the bleeding edge of the Javascript ecosystem, trying out new frameworks as they release (or often before, during open betas).
 We can see those who have used a framework (such as React or Vue) for some time, have grown accustomed to it, but want to see what's going on outside their typical sphere of knowledge.
 We also see those who have become less interested in the framework churn, and just want to get work done with the best tool for the job.

 All of these are valid reasons to try out something new.
 Learning a new programming language or framework can provide new perspective on solving complex problems, managing common cases like state management or error handling.
-As someone who spent a good chunk of time early in her career rebuilding the same project in multiple frameworks, I personally recognize the appeal of this approach to learning.
+There is certainly an appeal of this approach to learning.

 This article is intended to answer the second question: "but why Elm?"
 That one can be trickier, especially for Javascript developers.
 Learning a framework has obvious benefits; learning multiple frameworks leads to a deeper understanding of the ecosystem at large, and overall best patterns to handle web applications.
 Why learn a different language for web development, when the language native to the web is already available to you?